cuff-links/mongo/Evergreen-Aware-Git-Bisect.md

 The `--script` is run from within this `build/resmoke-bisect` directory.
 If it completes successfully, `bisect` continues on newer versions.
 Else, if it fails, `bisect` continues on older versions.
 This is repeated until the algorithm completes.

 The **last known passing version** and **first known failing version** print to `stdout`
-## Note
+## Notes
-This `bisect` command assumes a perfect partition between passing & failing versions.

-ie: [Pass, Pass, Pass, Fail, Fail, Fail]
+1. This `bisect` command assumes a perfect partition between passing & failing versions. ie: `[Pass, Pass, Pass, Fail, Fail, Fail]`.
 If there is not a perfect partition, this command will not work as expected.
 If there is not a perfect partition, try modifying the `--lookback` period or shell `--script`.

+2. Bisecting to beyond a year may not be supported since Evergreen artifacts are only stored for a year.

+3. Older versions will have different syntax, so you may need to run `resmoke.py` instead of `resmoke.py run` if the latter fails in the shell script.

 ## Help
 ```
 buildscripts/resmoke.py bisect --help